 Discuss with students the estimation strategies that can be used when presented with problems for which it is difficult to determine the correct answer.

-Encourage students to give themselves a benchmark number and use it to make an accurate estimate (for erxample, by counting the number of words on a page, one can estimate the total number of words in a book).
+Encourage students to choose a benchmark and use it to make an accurate estimate (for example, by counting the number of words on a page, one can estimate the total number of words in a book).

-Source: Guide d'enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 152.